Driving In Greece – Driving Laws And Road Rules 2025

 Do Greek drivers really drive like crazy?

-Vanessa: I was born in Athens, and my memories go back to times when no one would wear seat belts.
-I am pretty used to the Greek roads and Greek driving style, including the crazy motorbikes speeding around Athens.
+Vanessa: I was born in Athens, and my memories go back to times when no one would wear seat belts, and the Athens metro system only had one line.
+I am pretty used to the Greek roads and Greek driving style, including the thousands of motorbikes speeding around Athens.

 Taking a car in central Athens